vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/007_yAtudhAnanAshanam/_index.md

 +++
 ## Comment
 This hymn and the follоwing occur in Pāipp. iv., where the length of this one is more in place than here among the hymns of four verses.
-Both, with eight other hymns (mostly attributed by the Anukr. to Cātana as author), are called by Kāuç.
+Both, with eight other hymns (mostly attributed by the Anukr. to Cātana as author), are called by Kāuś.
 (8. 25) cātanāni 'expellers,' and are used in a few places for exorcism and such purposes.

 ## Translations